 - Freezing – I don’t recommend freezing these parfaits because the yogurt doesn’t come out right.
 You can freeze the berry sauce although sometimes it thaws separated.
 I just warm it up on the stove and it comes back together, but you’ll need to wait for it to cool before assembling these parfaits.

 - Try all sorts of berry combinations or 1 single fruit, the sky is the limit with how many combinations you can come up with.
 We love using a 3 berry mix to make the Berry Sauce.
 And in the summer months, peaches with blueberries is so good in these.

 - To meal prep these parfaits, try using the 2-cup mason jars or other 2-cup containers for a make ahead option.
 I add 1/2 cup yogurt then top it with 1/2 cup berry sauce which fills the jar just halfway.
 Then I portion out the granola into the 1/4 cup mason jars on the side.

 - When it’s time to eat your parfaits, swirl the berry sauce into the yogurt and top with granola.
 It’s easy to eat right in the jar because it was only 1/2 full before you added the granola.
 (The jars pictured here are 1 cup jars and they’re completely full because it looks nicer in photos.)

 I really hope you enjoy these Fruit and Yogurt Parfaits!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.

 Triple Berry Fruit Sauce:

-- 1/4 cup pure maple syrup
+- 1/4 cup pure maple syrup - or honey

 - Once the sauce is completely cooled, you’re ready to make the fruit and yogurt cups.